planting answers.

 do you involve parents in therapy?

-Yes — for teens, I involve parents as needed to support progress while maintaining the teen’s privacy.
+Yes — for minors, I involve parents as needed to support progress while maintaining the child/teen’s privacy.
 For young adults, involvement is only at their request.

 No preparation is necessary.
-They’re welcome to come as they are.
+You are welcome to come as you are.
 Some clients like to bring a journal or something to write with, but it’s not required.

 how can I schedule a session?

-You can book directly through the practice links on my website or reach out through the contact page if you’re unsure which location is the best fit.
+You can book directly through the links on my website or reach out through the contact page if you’re unsure.
+Be mindful of what state you are scheduling from, as I use separate platforms for Texas and California.

 who supervises your work?